 (b) is a person certified to be insane or otherwise adjudged to be of unsound mind under any law in force in the Cayman Islands; or

 (c) is disqualified for registration as an elector by any law in force in the Cayman Islands relating to offences connected with elections.

 (2) For the purposes of subsection (1)(a)—

-(a) where a person is serving two or more sentences of imprisonment that are required to be served consecutively he or she shall, throughout the whole time during which he or she so serves, be regarded as serving a sentence exceeding twelve months if (but not unless) any one of those sentences exceeds that term;
+(a) where a person is serving two or more sentences of imprisonment that are required to be served consecutively that person shall, throughout the whole time during which that person so serves, be regarded as serving a sentence exceeding twelve months if (but not unless) any one of those sentences exceeds that term;

 (b) no account shall be taken of a sentence of imprisonment imposed as an alternative to or in default of the payment of a fine; and